Error-First Callbacks

 };

 Promises were the structural answer.
 By returning an object that represents the future result, control stays with the caller.
-The caller decides when to .then(), can attach multiple handlers, gets guaranteed asynchronous resolution, and gets exactly-once settlement (a promise can only resolve or reject once, and additional calls to resolve() or reject() are silently ignored).
-But that's subchapter 02's territory.
+The caller decides when to .then(), can attach multiple handlers, gets asynchronous reaction handlers, and gets exactly-once settlement.
+A promise can only fulfill or reject once; additional calls to resolve() or reject() leave the settled state unchanged.
+That belongs to the next subchapter.

 Callbacks Today

 util.callbackify exists for converting a promise-returning function back into a callback-accepting one.
-It's the reverse of util.promisify.
-This sounds backwards - why would you want to go from promises to callbacks?
-It's used in Node's own internals where callback-based APIs need to call newer promise-based functions, and in libraries that need to maintain backward compatibility with callback consumers while internally using async/await.
+It is the reverse of util.promisify.
+The direction sounds backwards, but the compatibility case is common.
+It is used where callback-based APIs need to call newer promise-based functions, and in libraries that need to maintain backward compatibility with callback consumers while internally using async/await.

 EventEmitter listeners are callbacks too.
-When you write server.on('request', handler), that handler is a callback registered for the 'request' event.
-The EventEmitter pattern (covered in Chapter 3) is a multi-callback pattern - multiple listeners for the same event, called synchronously in registration order.
+When you write server.on("request", handler), that handler is a callback registered for the "request" event.
+The EventEmitter pattern, covered later in this chapter, is a multi-callback pattern: multiple listeners for the same event, called synchronously in registration order.
 Streams emit events with callbacks.
-The 'data' handler on a Readable stream is a callback.
-The 'error' handler is a callback.
+The "data" handler on a Readable stream is a callback.
+The "error" handler is a callback.

 Even setTimeout and setInterval are callback-based APIs.
-You pass a function, it gets called later.
-The timer phase of the event loop fires timer callbacks in expiration order.
-Every scheduler in Node is callback-based at the C level.
+You pass a function, and it gets called later.
+The timer phase of the event loop fires timer callbacks whose timers have expired.